nbeaumont/appro-img-deliverer/README.md

   * Set the JPEG image **Quality**.

   * Select **Resize To Fit**.
 It resizes the image to fit within the dimensions you enter in Width and Height.
 The image retains its original proportions.
-For the 480px version of your image enter 480in Width and 480 in Height.
+For the 480px version of your image enter 480 in **Width** and 480 in **Height**.

 ![image_processor_screen_shot](https://cloud.githubusercontent.com/assets/10236829/11309892/80c900d2-8f94-11e5-8115-99778741f5af.png)